Investigations

 Test

-Stereotactic core needle biopsy is the preferred method of biopsy if microcalcifications are present.
 Performed with a patient prone on a metal table through which the breast descends.
-The lesion is then localized in two planes and the biopsy carried out.
+The lesion is then localised in two planes and the biopsy carried out.

 Result